You’re stuck. You face an important decision, and you’re not sure what to do.

 I’ve learned the hard way to make better decisions in my personal life, career, and business going through trials and errors.

 But experience is a costly, inefficient teacher that teaches us bad habits along with good one.

-I wish I had a comprehensive guide to help me making better life-changing decisions.
+I wish I had a comprehensive guide to help me make better life-changing decisions.